AiredaleDev/murakumo/README.md

 ### The IR

 - SSA CFG -- We're iterating on tradition here, not throwing out the baby w/ the bath water.
-- Might even copy LLVM's homework and have basic-blocks "take parameters" instead of having phi-nodes.
+- Might even copy MLIR's homework and have basic-blocks "take parameters" instead of having phi-nodes.

 ### Target machine (since it affects backend decisions)